OthankQ/100-days-of-code/r1-log.md

 ### R2D9

 Going through a book on Python 3.
 It's refreshing to learn a new language.
 Looking into Django framework.

+### R2D10

+Learned about opening, writing, reading files with Python.
+Also learned about class and modules.
+It's my first time learning an object oriented programming language.
+Interesting stuff!